 Chickens are the buzz every spring as the kindergarten class incubates eggs in order to learn first-hand about the life cycle of a chicken.
 Student scientists care for the eggs, recording temperatures and facts during the 21-day incubation period.
 Once the chicks hatch, students then observe and care for the chicks in the classroom and outdoor chicken coop for several weeks to further their understanding.
 This interactive experience exemplifies project-based learning at Woodlawn.

 Frequent off campus experiences such as field trips and community service opportunities allow our students to learn in real-world settings.
 Field experiences are an integral part of project work and we believe that students should be exposed to authentic learning opportunities and learn from experts in the area.
-Through service learning, lower school students regularly visit their partner organizations in the community such as Ronald McDonald House, Mooresville Library, and Fifth Street Ministries to serve and understand the impact individuals and groups can make locally and globally.
+Through service learning, lower school students regularly visit their partner organizations in the community such as Ronald McDonald House, Cornelius Animal Shelter, Mooresville Library, Fifth Street Ministries, La Escuelita, and recycling on campus to serve and understand the impact individuals and groups can make locally and globally.

 Understanding how to best tackle life skills can be tricky as a student navigates through these formative years.
 Our life skills program is woven into the daily curriculum through social studies and language arts.
 Through literature, role play, and discussion, students learn tools to help them make smart decisions and adapt to change.
 Feelings, friendship, and leadership are just a few of the life skills students explore.